clingen-data-model/clinvar-submitter/README.md

   * form.clj - A set of ClinVar submssion specific form parsing functions
   * core.clj - A set of input/output procedures for orchestrating the transformation
   * report.clj - The functions for writing out the output and run report.
-  * variant.clj - Functions shared between the command line and web service that operate on the the submitted variants
+  * variant.clj - Functions that operate on the the submitted variants
   * web_service.clj -Functions to provide REST API web service.
 * [Unit Tests](test/clinvar-submitter)
 * [Data files](data)